 AU makes an extra effort to help you with financial aid

-We understand that the current financial situation has many families across the country feeling uncertain, but AU is ready to help.
-In fact, more than 80% of admitted freshmen receive some form of assistance.
-We offer an array of scholarships and merit awards, as well as a variety of tuition payment plans.
+We understand that the ongoing economic recovery has many families across the country feeling uncertain about how to pay for college, but AU is here to help.
+Five years ago, in an effort to help make college more affordability for a greater number of our students, AU shifted resources in order to provide more need-based students with assistance.
+In fact, nearly 80% of admitted freshmen receive some form of aid assistance.
+We also offer an array of scholarships and merit awards, as well as a variety of tuition payment plans.

 All the information you need to know

 From the application process through graduation, our financial aid experts will guide motivated students as they attain their educational goals here at AU.
 Here are a few steps and tips to keep in mind as you proceed through your educational experience:

 American University’s need-based financial aid programs include both federal and institutional support.
 Prospective students must complete both the Free Application for Federal Student Aid (FAFSA) and the CSS PROFILE, and current students only need to fill out the FAFSA form in order to be considered for need-based aid.